ubeninja77/hotel/README.md

 - A reservation is allowed start on the same day that another reservation for the same room ends

-### Wave Three: Blocks of Rooms
+### Wave Three: Hotel Blocks

 If you are not familiar with what a block of hotel rooms, here is a brief description:

-> A Block Booking refers to a group of rooms set aside for a specific group of customers for a set period of time.
+> A Hotel Block is a group of rooms set aside for a specific group of customers for a set period of time.
 >
-> Room blocks are commonly created for large events like weddings or conventions.
-A number of rooms are set aside, and are made available for reservation by certain customers at a discounted rate.
+> Hotel Blocks are commonly created for large events like weddings or conventions.
+They contain a number of rooms and a specific set of days.
+These rooms are set aside, and are made available for reservation by certain customers at a discounted rate.
 These rooms are not available to be reserved by the general public.

 #### User Stories